Trade Forex Trading

 • 0.2 lots (1:10)

-NB: This is the Leverage used not the Maximum leverage, If a broker gives you 1:10 leverage, but you only trade 0.1 lot the used leverage you're using is 1:10, - if you trade 0.1 contract then the you will use is 1:10 which is equal to Maximum leverage (1:10).
+Please Note: This shows the Actual Leverage used, not the Maximum: even if a broker gives you 1:10 leverage, and you trade 0.1 contract/lot then the actual leverage used is 1:10, - and if you trade 0.1 contract then the actual leverage used equals the Maximum leverage (1:10).

 Example 3: (Leverage 1:10 or 0.1 Lots)